 Mold exposure may cause symptoms in people who are sensitive to molds.
 Symptoms of mold allergy include sneezing, runny nose, wheezing, coughing, redness of the eyes, and rash.
 Prevent mold growth by keeping indoor humidity low, between 30%-50%, using bathroom fans when showering, repairing plumbing leaks quickly, and using an air conditioner during humid seasons.
-Read more: Mold (Exposure) Symptoms, Tests, and Treatment Cure Article
+Read more: Mold Exposure: Symptoms, Removal, and Remediation Article

 Multimedia: Slideshows, Images & Quizzes